Databus3301/tree-based-autocomplete/README.md

 # Motivation
 Briefly having discussed the employability of such trees for this purpose in a recent CS lesson at school,
-<br>this implementation serves as to further dive in to the concept while trying to better my rust skills on the way
+<br>this implementation serves as to further dive into the concept while trying to better my rust skills along the way